Zemke/starter-node-angular/README.md

 # MEAN Stack Single Page Application Starter

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
-Just download and install and you have a good foundation for building application.
+This is a repo for a starter application for a Single Page MEAN Stack application.
+Just download and install and you have a good foundation for building any application.

 ## Installation
 1. Download the repository
 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`
+4. Install Gulp `npm install -g gulp`
-4. Start up the server: `node server.js`
+5. Start up the server: `gulp`
-5. View in browser at http://localhost:8080
+6. View in browser at http://localhost:8080

 Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.
+## Environments

+### dev
+Just run `gulp`.
+It concatenates all files in `/css` and all `*.min.css` files in `bower_components/` to one CSS file in `public/css/css.css`.
+The same with JavaScript files.
+The final CSS and JS files will be loaded into the page.
+You don't have to do anything.
+Just keep your front-end files in `css/` and `js/`.
+Use the [Livereload Browser Extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) to automatically refresh the browser upon changes to the files in those two directories.
+The server will also automatically be restarted upon any change of a back-end file.

+### dist
+Like dev, excepts JS and CSS are also minified and anything you need will be put to a `dist/` directory.
+Go the folder and start with `node server.js`.

-## Future Additions
+## Technologies

+- MEAN Stack
+- Twitter Bootstrap
+- Jade Template Engine
-- CRUD examples
+- Gulp
-- Development and Production Environments
-- Link examples
+- Mongoose
-- Single Page AngularJS Animations